InstituteforDiseaseModeling/covasim/README.md

 1. Clone a copy of the repository.
 If you intend to make changes to the code, we recommend creating a fork for you to work in first.

+2. (Optional) Create and activate a virtual environment.

-2. Navigate to the root of the repository install the Covasim Python package using one of the following options:
+3. Navigate to the root of the repository and install the Covasim Python package using one of the following options:

     *   To install within a web application, enter: